Advance Medical Directives

 Pro‑Life DPAs

-These pro‑life DPAs do several things:
+These pro-life durable POAs do several things:

-• They define euthanasia precisely and explicitly prohibit it;
+• They define euthanasia precisely and explicitly prohibit it.

 The pro‑life DPA is a realistic and protective alternative for a person who rejects the utilitarianism of the living will and who does not want to place the burden of life‑or‑death decisions on a loved one or friend.